ChadMCasey/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+It was created using HTML and CSS, following a design brief.
 The project is designed around the hypothetical Triple Espresso Coffee shop, and functions as a landing page.
-Currently the landing page has self referential links (all links will not take you off the landing page).
-I have plans to expand the project and give certain links, like the social icon links, real meaning in the future.
-Moreover, i plan on adding more pages to the site as well.
+Currently the site has self referential links, and only consist of one page.
+Its unlikely that there will be updates to this project moving forward as this project was created early in my journey developing as software engineering.
+None the less, it increased my exposure to things like flexbox, absolute positioning, continous animations, embedded content with iframes, and more!

 ## Project features